JeswinMS4/Amazon-ML-Challenge-24/README.md

 # Amazon ML Challenge 2024
-Our team, **ThatOneUnstoppable**, secured the **140th rank** in the Amazon ML Challenge 2024, demonstrating strong capabilities in machine learning and data-driven problem solving.
+Our team, **ThatOneUnstoppable**, secured the **140th rank** in the Amazon ML Challenge 2024, out of around 75,000 registrations demonstrating strong capabilities in machine learning and data-driven problem solving.